chapter five

 • Initializing pods by running init containers at pod startup

-Let me refresh your memory with a diagram that shows the three types of objects you created in chapter 3 to deploy a minimal application on Kubernetes.
-Figure 5.1 shows how they relate to each other and what functions they have in the system.
+Let’s quickly revisit the three types of objects created in chapter 3 to deploy a minimal application on Kubernetes.
+Figure 5.1 shows their correlation and the functions they have in the system.

 Figure 5.1 Three basic object types comprising a deployed application

 You now have a basic understanding of how these objects are exposed via the Kubernetes API.
-In this and the following chapters, you’ll learn about the specifics of each of them and many others that are typically used to deploy a full application.
-Let’s start with the Pod object, as it represents the central, most important concept in Kubernetes - a running instance of your application.
+In this and the following chapters, you’ll learn about each of them and many others that are typically used to deploy a full application.
+Let’s start with the Pod object, as it represents the central, most important concept in Kubernetes—a running instance of your application.

 Note